burrrata/cryptoeconomics.study_rust_edition/src/misc/NOTES.md

 <br>

 ### Questions
-- does it make more sense to keep chapter 3 focused ONLY on what's neccessary to go form PoW to PoS and save upgrades that are not essential to that process (like RLP, ECDSA, and Patricia Tries) for later chapters?
+- Does it make more sense to keep chapter 3 focused ONLY on what's neccessary to go form PoW to PoS and save upgrades that are not essential to that process (like RLP, ECDSA, and Patricia Tries) for later chapters?
+Maybe have chapters 1-3 be minimal viable blockchain demos, and then do separate books for Ethereum, Substrate, or other systems/networks?
-- how important is it to build in concurrent threads to simulate network activity vs having everything in a main() function?
+- How important is it to build in concurrent threads to simulate network activity vs having everything in a main() function?

 <br>